CSP USMLE Step 1 Policy

 - Health Insurance is available at a cost

-- OSLER, Student Development and Wellness resources remain available to students
+- Office of Student Learning and Educational Resources (OSLER), Student Development and Wellness resources remain available to students

-Students who fail to take and complete USMLE Step 1 exam by April 28, 2019 (or by June 30, 2019 if granted an 8-week deferral), will be in a full year deferral.
+Students who fail to take and complete USMLE Step 1 exam by April 25, 2021 (or by the last Friday of clerkship rotation 1, if granted a deferral), will be in a full year deferral.

 Students must have passed USMLE Step 1 exam within one year of completing the preclinical curriculum.
-If they do not complete this requirement, they will be referred to CSP who may recommend dismissal.
+If a student does not meet this requirement, they may be subject to dismissal from the medical school.